cuongchutan/sine_wave_ros2/README.md

   colcon build --packages-select grayscale_image colcon build
 ```
-2. If you encounter problems *This environment is externally managed ...* while installing dependencies using `pip`, it is recommeded to create a virtual environment and install the dependencies inside that.
-3. If you insert an empty demo image (e.g. due to wrong path), there will be a warning `Failed to read image from ...` in the logger.
+2. If you insert an empty demo image (e.g. due to wrong path), there will be a warning `Failed to read image from ...` in the logger.
+Ensure the input path is valid.
-4. If the client is waiting too long for a service (e.g. due to non-exist or wrong name), there will be a warning `Service is not available`.
+3. If the client is waiting too long for a service (e.g. due to non-exist or wrong name), there will be a warning `Service is not available`.